Holiday Shipping Deadline is December 10, 2025

 Wayuką́

-Wayuką́ in Yesa:sahį means “Roots”.
-Yesa:sahį is the language of my people, Yesa: (Saponi), and means the speech of the people.
+Wayuką́ (pronounced wah-you-kahn) is a Yesą́:sahį word meaning “Roots”.
+Yesą́:sahį is the language of my people, Yesą́ (Saponi), and means the speech of the people.

 The official logo consists of turquoise text and brown roots.
 Turquoise is associated with creativity, balance, and nature.
 Brown is associated with being grounded, stability, and humility.
 Roots symbolize stability.